Jewish views on marriage: Divorce

-Since around the 12th century, Judaism recognized the right of a wife abused physically or psychologically to a divorce.
+Since around the 12th century, some officials within Judaism have recognized the right of a wife abused physically or psychologically to a forced divorce.

 Conservative Judaism follows halacha, although differently than Orthodox Judaism.
 Reform Jews usually use an egalitarian form of the Ketubah at their weddings.
 They generally do not issue Jewish divorces, seeing a civil divorce as both necessary and sufficient; however, some Reform rabbis encourage the couple to go through a Jewish divorce procedure.
 Orthodox Judaism does not recognize civil law as overriding religious law, and thus does not view a civil divorce as sufficient.
 Therefore, a man or woman may be considered divorced by the Reform Jewish community, but still married by the Conservative community.
-Orthodox Judaism usually does not recognize Reform weddings because according to Talmudic law, the witnesses to the marriage must be Jews who observe halakha, which is seldom the case in reform weddings.
+Orthodox Judaism usually does not recognize Reform weddings because according to Talmudic law, the witnesses to the marriage must be Jews who observe halakha, which is believed by Orthodox authorities to seldom be the case in Reform weddings.

 Traditionally, when a husband fled, or his whereabouts were unknown for any reason, the woman was considered an agunah (literally "an anchored woman"), and was not allowed to remarry; in traditional Judaism, divorce can only be initiated by the husband.
 Prior to modern communication, the death of the husband while in a distant land was a common cause of this situation.
 In modern times, when a husband refuses to issue a get due to money, property, or custody battles, the woman who cannot remarry is considered a Mesorevet get, not an agunah.
 A man in this situation would not be termed a Misarev Get (literally, "a refuser of a divorce document"), unless a legitimate Beis Din had required him to issue a Get.
 The term agunah is often used in such circumstances, but it is not technically accurate.

 Within both the Conservative and Orthodox communities, there are efforts to avoid situations where a woman is not able to obtain a Jewish divorce from her husband.
 The ketubah serves this function in Conservative Judaism in order to prevent husbands from refusing to give their wives a divorce.
 To do this, the ketubah has built in provisions; so, if predetermined circumstances occur, the divorce goes into effect immediately.
 After the fact, various Jewish and secular legal methods are used to deal with such problems.
 None of the legal solutions addresses the agunah problem in the case of a missing husband.

 Same-sex marriage

-In antiquity

-The Midrash is one of the few ancient religious texts that makes reference to same-sex marriage.
-The following teaching can be found twice in the Midrash:

-Another important reference is found in the Babylonian Talmud:

 In Orthodox Judaism

 Orthodox Judaism does not have a Jewish legal construct of same-gender marriage.
 While any two Jewish adults may be joined by a Jewish legal contract, the rites of kiddushin are reserved for a union of a man and woman.
-Orthodox Judaism does not recognize civil marriages to have theological legal standing, be they civil marriages between male and female, or between two adults of the same gender.